Tom-Kelly-UK-Parliament/backend-home-exercise/readme.md

 * The beginnings of a data model.
 It is important to note **this model is incomplete, you will need to extend it**

 You should be able to run this project out of the box in kestrel.

+## Submitting your test
+* After you have complete this test please host your solution on GitHub (or another git based hosting platform)
+* Provide us with a link so we can clone your solution

 ## Task
 We would like you to do the following